 However, it was not the case that the more expensive the devices had faster shipping.
 In fact, the most expensive (the KraftGun) has the slowest shipping at up to 54 days in the USA.

-Out of the lower cost devices, both the Opove and the AlphaGun X took 7 days of less to arrive.
+Out of the lower cost devices, both the Opove and the AlphaGun X took 2-4 days or less to arrive.

 Finally, AlphaGun X is also significantly cheaper than the alternatives compared below.

-Compared to the Hypervolt, for example, the AlphaGun X is over $100 cheaper but has similar battery life, 1 year warranty and shipping time.
+Compared to the Hypervolt, for example, the AlphaGun X is around half the price but has similar battery life, 1 year warranty and shipping time.

 Full data table